Water! Anywhere & Everywhere!

 We also sailed at Grenada.
 The Hobie Cats sure are fun in the right wind.

-Susan got me into water skiing, slalom skiing, and wake surfing — but the last time I did that was three years ago.
+I once did water skiing and wake surfing, but the last time was three years ago.
 I don’t mind leaving a few options behind.
-I don’t go white-water-rafting any more either, though I often think of it.
-(A trip down the Colorado River may still be possible.)
+I don’t go white-water-rafting any more either.
+(Though a trip down the Colorado River may still be possible.)
 So many water play options!
 And I haven’t even mentioned kayaking, rowing, and basic cruising.

-And then there’s just sitting on the water’s edge.
-That, too, is satisfying–especially when it’s at a camp we carved out of thick woods and wet soil.
+And then there’s sitting on the waterfront.
+That, too, is satisfying–especially when we carved it ourselves from thick woods and wet soil.
 This is that calming effect I mentioned.

-I also love to sit-and-watch when it’s all stirred up, like this.
+It’s also fun to sit-and-watch when it’s all stirred up, like this.
 The water has as many moods as humans–and shows them.
-(Unlike the “hardy Finns” who learn to hide almost all feelings. 😉 )
+(Unlike the “hardy Finns” who learn to hide almost all moods. 😉 )

 Winter and early spring on the water offer their own perspectives, for those willing to look…

 I hope these photos inspire you to get “get out there,” if you aren’t already…even if to sit on the shore.
 And please think again about bottled water.
-I often see bottles floating on and sometimes under the water.
-If you saw them, too, I know you’d reconsider bottled-water dependence.
+I often see plastic floating on (and sometimes under) the water.
+If you saw it, too, I know you’d reconsider bottled-water dependence.

 I leave this post with a few “bonus” photos of Boo the Boating Cat, who spent months on a moving boat without complaint.
 (Well, she did complain once…loudly…when the waves were on the beam.)
 Here’s how she spends her time across the Potomac River from Washington D.C.